 Thanks to the broad and open-ended nature of the PlaygroundSquad design track, graduated game designers have a wide selection of areas in which to pursue a career.

 During the education designers are encouraged to find their own area of interest and expertise, and the teachers gladly help to further and motivate those ambitions.
 Students may delve deeper into specific areas of game design such as gameplay scripting or level design, but many designers move to border areas of game design such as game writing, producing and QA.

 The design discipline at PlaygroundSquad requires no prior knowledge of game design or gameplay implementation.
 We encourage anyone with a passion for games and a solid ambition to enter the games industry to apply to the education.
 A certain degree of skill with the English language is highly encouraged.

 Two mandatory work samples need to be submitted by applicants of the design education – you can find the work sample assignments here.

 Game design as a concept can be a little fuzzy, but for a very good explanation to what it really means you can watch this video.

 A brief summary is that game design is about creating game experiences, primarily by communicating vision and function to people of other, necessary skill sets.
 Game designers focuses on creating the rules, challenges and events in games.
 A common misconception is that game designers only work with coming up with game ideas, storytelling or visual look-and-feel of games.

-You can read more about applying as a designer on our application site.
+You can read more about applying as a designer here.